endoflife-date/endoflife.date/products/zerto.md

 ---

-> [Zerto](https://www.zerto.com/zerto-platform/overview/) is a commercial disaster recovery
+> [Zerto](https://www.zerto.com/zerto-platform/overview/) is a commercial product that provides disaster recovery, ransomware resilience and workload mobility software for virtualized infrastructures and cloud environments.
-> and data protection across on-premises, hybrid, and multi-cloud environments.
-It provides
-> backup, restore and replication functionality for virtualized or cloud-based workloads.

 Support for Zerto always require an active maintenance contract and is divided into two phases.